 The conquest of the land was made possible by large cell vacuoles, which in their entirety, the vacuome, form an inner aqueous medium for the cytoplasm.
 Around the plasma, the cell wall forms a water-saturated, spongy outer medium that envelops the cell.
 Toward the outside world, land plants have protected themselves from desiccation by forming a cuticle.
 The invention of stomata allows controlled CO2 uptake for photosynthesis, and the root and conduit system provides compensation for transpiration losses (Walter 1967), while also serving as a transport system for mineral nutrients.

-Due to the greater isolation of the continents after the formation of the angiosperms in the late Mesozoic, their development took different paths, which led to the formation of six floral kingdoms (◘ Fig. B-7), which essentially also correspond to the faunal kingdoms.
+Due to the greater isolation of the continents after the formation of the angiosperms in the late Mesozoic, their development took different paths, which led to the formation of six floral kingdoms (◘ Fig. B-7), which essentially also more or less correspond to the faunal kingdoms.

-In the phylogenetically relatively old group of conifers it is evident that the Podocarpaceae and especially the Araucaria are found only in the southern hemisphere, while the large family of Pinaceae and almost all Taxodiaceae have a northern hemispheric distribution, while the Cupressaceae are found scattered over all continents.
+In the phylogenetically relatively old group of conifers it is evident that the Podocarpaceae and especially the Araucaria are found only in the Southern hemisphere, while the large family of Pinaceae and almost all Taxodiaceae have a Northern hemispheric distribution, while the Cupressaceae are found scattered over all continents.

 A much stronger differentiation shows the distribution of the flowering plants (angiosperms), the youngest branch of the plant kingdom.
 Original forms, partly relicts, are still found mainly in Southeast Asia (e.g. New Caledonia).
 The oldest families of this group of plants are only known from the early Cretaceous, but the flowering plants experienced their main development in the Tertiary, when the Gondwana land mass had already split into the individual continents.
-In the northern hemisphere this was only the case to a lesser extent; only in the Pleistocene did a final separation between N America with Greenland and Euroasia occur.
+In the northern hemisphere this was only the case to a lesser extent; only in the Pleistocene did a final separation between N America with Greenland and Eurasia occur.
 Therefore, the floristic differences in this area are small, so that these continents are combined into one floral kingdom, the Holarctic.
 The tropical floras of the so-called New and Old World differ much more.
 Therefore, they belong to two different floral kingdoms, the Neotropics on the one hand and the Palaeotropics on the other hand.
 Even less in common are the floras of the southernmost parts of S America and Africa, and of Australia and New Zealand, which lie very isolated.
 The differentiation led to the formation of three floral kingdoms: Antarctica, which includes the southern tip of South America and the subantarctic islands, Australis, which is spatially identical with the continent of Australia, and Capensis, the smallest but particularly species-rich floral kingdom at the extreme southwestern corner of Africa (► Fig. B-7).